clcesarval/migrar-gitlab/README.md

   <img src="https://hits.sh/github.com/clcesarval/migrar-gitlab.svg?style=flat-square" />
 </p>

-**Licença:** MIT – sinta-se à vontade para reutilizar e adaptar os scripts para seu contexto! 🚀
+**License:** MIT – feel free to reuse and adapt these scripts for your context! 🚀

 If this toolkit helps you, please ⭐ the repository.
 It’s a simple way to support the project and helps other people discover it when facing similar GitLab migration challenges.

 If you find this project useful, consider leaving a ⭐ on the repo.
 Your feedback and stars help the toolkit reach more engineers who are planning or running GitLab → GitLab Enterprise migrations.